13 Fun Things to Do in Atlantic City

 Try the rides at Steel Pier

 The Steel Pier is New Jersey’s version of New York’s famous Coney Island.
-Originally built in 1898 and rebuilt in 1993, the Steel Pier developed a prestigious reputation as one of the most visited tourist attractions in the United States and a must do in Atlantic City.
+Originally built in 1898 and rebuilt in 1993, Steel Pier developed a prestigious reputation as one of the most visited tourist attractions in the United States and a must do in Atlantic City.

 Climb the Absecon Lighthouse

-Black and white lighthouse with a 2-story build at its base
+Black and white lighthouse with a 2-story build at its base.

 The famous lighthouse

-If you love great views, include visiting Absecon Lighthouse to your list of things to do in Atlantic City.
+If you love great views, include visiting Absecon Lighthouse on your list of things to do in Atlantic City.
 The lighthouse, which is located at the north end of town, offers a nice break from the activity of the casinos.

 Eat at a classic restaurant

-White building with a red roof and green shutters
+White building with a red roof and green shutters.

 Thanks to the casinos and resorts, there are lots of great restaurants in Atlantic City.
 It can be easy to overlook the city’s classics outside the resorts, many of which have been fine dining establishments for over 100 years.